 The west coast of Thailand by the Andaman Sea gets its best weather from November to March.
 March and May can be quite hot but by the beginning of late May, you can expect random rain showers which peaks from September to October.

 While getting to the islands is fairly easy, it all comes down to how much time you have.
 If you don’t have long, consider booking a 1 and a half hour flight rather than doing a bus/train combo which all take around 12-13 hours.
-For convenience, we use 12 Go Asia as you can check schedules and book buses and trains months in advance!
+As mentioned, for convenience, we use Bookaway or 12 Go Asia as you can check schedules and book buses and trains months in advance!
 They also have lots of information regarding the connections between places.